MicrosoftEduIndustry/STS/Document/Hotfix: Global Sharing Update.md

 # Import the Power App
 This section will walk you through the required steps to deploy the updated solution files.

-> **NOTE:** These steps are ONLY for those who already have the School Transformation Survey deployed.
-If you haven't deployed STS at all, please go to [School Transformation Deployment Guide](https://github.com/MicrosoftEduIndustry/STS/blob/master/Document/School%20Survey%20Deployment%20Guide.md)

 First, import the Power App by following steps.